coder/docs/workspaces/editors.md

 ![JupyterLab](../assets/workspaces/jupyterlab-opened.png)

-There are two ways to install and access JupyterLab in Coder.
+There are three ways to install and access JupyterLab in Coder.

 For starters, JupyterLab via `pip3 install jupyterlab` must be installed in the Dockerfile.